 Conservative to super chic, you can wear anything that you are comfortable with in Austria’s capital city and that is why I loved it.

-The most beautiful city in the whole of Austria- Salzburg leans a bit more conservative, so knee-length dresses, cap-sleeved tops, and capris work better than booty shorts.
+The most beautiful city in the whole of Austria- Salzburg leans a bit more conservative compared to Vienna, so knee-length dresses, cap-sleeved tops, and capris work better than booty shorts.

 Because Salzburg is the only place in Austria where I saw several church processions, dressing a bit more conservatively makes sense.